telvis07/10_capstone/capstone_milestone_report_1.md

 Finally, we build a document-by-term matrix by transforming the ngrams to a [bag-of-words model](https://en.wikipedia.org/wiki/Bag-of-words_model).
 The columns in a docterm matrix each unique ngram.
 The row represent a document and the frequency that each ngram appears in the document.

 ## Sampling the Dataset
-The 4.269678\times 10^{6} lines from the complete dataset can be memory intensive for the text mining tools and slow the analysis.
-To speed things up, we subsample `1%` from the complete dataset and then work with the subsampled data for exploration and modeling.
+The `4,269,678` lines from the complete dataset can be memory intensive for the text mining tools and slow the analysis.
+To speed things up, we subsample `1%` of the complete dataset and then work with the subsampled data for exploration and modeling.
 The subsampling implementation is in `Appendix 1`.